annahiliazova/MyProjects/DNS-and-ICMP-Traffic-Analysis/README.md

 ## Files Included

-- `Cybersecurity-Incident-Report.md`: A markdown file containing the completed incident report, detailing the analysis and impact of the attack.
+- `Cybersecurity-Incident-Report.pdf`: A markdown file containing the completed incident report, detailing the analysis and impact of the attack.
 - `How-to-read-a-Wireshark-TCP_HTTP-log.pdf`: A PDF document explaining how to read and analyze TCP and HTTP traffic in Wireshark, with a focus on diagnosing issues like SYN floods and timeouts.

 ## Steps to Reproduce